Knowledge Hub

 What is good faith in English contract law?

-Unfortunately, there is no clear agreed definition but, in a commercial context, it has been found to cover ‘honesty and fair dealing’.
+Unfortunately, there is no clear, agreed-upon definition; however, in a commercial context, it has been found to encompass ‘honesty and fair dealing’.

 This is because:

-• the lack of agreement on exactly what is meant by ‘good faith’, which leads to uncertainty in interpreting it in a contract;
+• The lack of agreement on exactly what is meant by ‘good faith’ leads to uncertainty in interpreting it in a contract.

-Despite this, a duty of good faith can, in certain circumstances, still be incorporated into a contract and as such, it is important that its position within English law is understood.
+Despite this, a duty of good faith can still be incorporated into a contract in certain circumstances.
+As such, it is important that its position within English law is understood.

-Where might I come across good faith clauses?
+Where might you come across good faith clauses?

-Good faith clauses can be included in any agreement, but most especially within insurance and employment contracts, as well as in contracts with a long-term elementsuch as franchise, construction, joint venture and long-term distributorship agreements.
+Good faith clauses can be included in any agreement, but are most commonly found in insurance and employment contracts, as well as in contracts with a long-term element, such as franchise, construction, joint venture, and long-term distributorship agreements.

 Usually, you’ll only become aware of the question of ‘good faith’ when one party feels aggrieved at the behaviour of the other party and a dispute arises as to its meaning within that particular contract.